 Reckless driving and road rage is cathartic for some drivers.
 Yet it can impair a driver’s ability to make good decisions and can make drivers more likely to exhibit dangerous driving behaviors such as speeding, tailgating, and ignoring traffic laws.

-One of the busiest roads in Northeast Philadelphia is the Roosevelt Boulevard.
-With 12 lanes of traffic leading north and south, violating a traffic law on the boulevard can be extremely dangerous.
+Violating a traffic law can be extremely dangerous.
 For example, running a red light on this road can result in a serious collision with multiple vehicles due to the high levels of traffic.
 Other traffic violations that could result in a car accident include:

 - Running a stop sign